aero309/Quaternion-based-attitude-control-and-estimation-for-a-minidrone/README.md

 ## Content

 This repository contains our implementation of altitude and quaternion-based attitude sliding mode control, along with the logic for executing a flip maneuver.
-Additionally, we explored a quaternion-based position controller in a separate workspace.
+Additionally, we explored a quaternion-based position controller in a separate workspace (STILL EXPERIMENTAL).

-## Structure

-`RollFlip-Final` simulates the flip maneuver about the x-axis.

-`BackFlip-Final` simulates the flip maneuver about the y-axis.

-`Position_SMC` contains the implementation of the quaternion-based position controller[2].

-`RollFlip-Final`, `BackFlip-Final` and `Position_SMC` contain each `parrotMinidroneHover.prj` openable by MATLAB R2024b interface.

 ## Setup